Do you truly grasp the benefits of a virtual classroom? Do you know in depth what it offers to the teacher and the student?

 In any case, it can be used for distance learning or as a complement to a face-to-face class.

-Virtual classrooms are used to develop the classes and are one of the main hubs of the training platforms.
+Virtual classrooms are used to develop classes and are one of the main nuclei of training platforms.

-As we mentioned just a few lines ago, they are a space integrated into a platform.
+As we mentioned a few lines ago, they are a space integrated in a platform.
 However, in addition to sharing certain tools, which we will see below, they are not the same thing.

 Mainly, in the virtual classroom, classes are taught in real time.
 However, in an e-learning platform, the learner can also receive training asynchronously.